Jun 262019

 Hans & Maria Hoffman, from Just Picked, a fruit orchard in Yan Yean, have found a solution to deter fruit bats without harming them.
 A few years ago, Hans realised that there were fruit bats feasting on the ripe fruit at the farm during the night.
 They were damaging around a third of the fruit just as it was ready to be picked, causing a great deal of frustration and loss of productivity.
 Hans was already successfully using an ultrasonic bird scarer to deter the birds from eating his fruit during the day and, as an experiment, he set up the bird scarer device for all 24 hours.
 It worked wonders and the amount of fruit being damaged by the fruit bats is now down to a tenth.

 Ultrasonic bird scarers are electronic devices which produce high pitch emissions known as ultrasound.
 Ultrasound is too high-pitched for most people to hear but it does fall within the hearing range of most birds.
 The purpose of the device is to deter the birds using noises which they find unpleasant and irritating.
 The scarers only consume around 10 watts of electricity and are usually maintenance free.
 But be warned, some women and young children can sometimes hear the noises, and this can cause headaches, so check with your neighbours first!
-If you want to learn more about how to deal with fruit bats, you can talk to Hans at the Just Picked stall at the Eltham Farmers Market or you can read this article.
+If you want to learn more about how to deal with fruit bats, you can talk to Hans at the Just Picked stall at the Eltham Farmers Market.

 Would your school or workplace like an indoor vertical farm?